paul-ollis/vim-vpe/docs/api/api.vpe.rst

         .. py:method:: retrieve_store(key: Any) -> Struct | None

-            Retrive a given buffer store if it exists.
+            Retrieve a given buffer store if it exists.

             This is similar to `store`, but no new store is created.